godbout/wp_weekposts_widget/README.md

 So this widget allows you to do that, to show in your sidebar the current week (if it's thursday it will only show the posts from monday to thursday) and/or last week's posts (same, from monday to sunday).

+# Options

+There's no much options in the plugin.
+You can just choose "This week" or "Last week".
+Because this is exactly what I need, and it's my first widget, and building the widget was not my goal, I didn't bother allowing other options.
+Now thinking about it's probably better to replace the 2 dropdown options for an input so that it's possible to go as many weeks back as needed.
+Maybe I'll change that one day, but feel free to fork and make the change if you wish.
+I can pull merge.